CHOLERA -1873

 been dreadful.

-There is still a large number of cases of cholera under treatment in
+There is still a large number of cases of cholera under

 this city; some that will prove fatal, others that will soon be well.
 Latest